CumulusNetworks/docs/content/version/cumulus-rmp-25esr/System-Management/Installation,-Upgrading-and-Package-Management/Zero-Touch-Provisioning.md

       - Plugging a cable into or unplugging it from the eth0 port

-      - Disconnecting then reconnecting the switch’s power cord
+      - Disconnecting then reconnecting the switch's power cord

 ## Configuration Files</span>